MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 You can't assign Power Platform requests capacity add-on packs to users or flows during the [transition period](#power-automate-transition-period).
 However, Microsoft recommends that you purchase these add-ons to remain within your license terms and to be prepared for when the transition period ends.

 If your Power Automate flows are being throttled, try [Pay-as-you-go](power-automate-licensing/faqs.md#power-platform-requests-pay-as-you-go) to ensure none of the flows in the environment are throttled.
-If you can't use Pay-as-you-go, purchase add-ons and create a Microsoft support ticket with the flow details and add-on details so that the support team can provide exceptions for your throttled flows.
+If you can't use Pay-as-you-go, purchase [Process license](https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-process%2Cconnector-types#capacity-licenses) or add-ons and create a Microsoft support ticket with the flow details and add-on details so that the support team can provide exceptions for your throttled flows.

 > [!NOTE]
 > Currently, capacity add-ons can't be assigned to users (including application, administrative, and non-interactive users).
 The functionality for assignment of capacity add-ons will be aligned to the timing of high usage enforcement.